ppy/osu-wiki/news/2019/2019-01-16-project-loved-week-of-january-13th.md

 [![](/wiki/shared/news/2019-01-16-project-loved-week-of-january-13th/mania/koakuma-no-wakuwaku-dokodoko-yuuenchi.jpg)](https://osu.ppy.sh/community/forums/topics/855919)

-[Mitsuyoshi Takenobu no Otouto with Yukaina Koakuma-tachi - Koakuma no Wakuwaku Dokodoko Yuuenchi](https://osu.ppy.sh/beatmapsets/785876#mania) by ::Daikyi::{ user=811832 } and [Gradiant](https://osu.ppy.sh/users/1888043)
+[Mitsuyoshi Takenobu no Otouto with Yukaina Koakuma-tachi - Koakuma no Wakuwaku Dokodoko Yuuenchi](https://osu.ppy.sh/beatmapsets/785876#mania) by ::Daikyi::{ user=811832 } and ::Gradiant::{ user=1888043 }

 For our next pick, we bring in Daikyi and his chart for The Little Devil's Heart Pounding Amusement Park.
 The chart definitely lives up to its name, mimicking the build-up and sudden release of a rollercoaster starting with a slow section only to unleash 279 BPM streams, and repeating this process four more times.
 This is accented with some nice usage of pitch relevance throughout both the fast streams and the breaks, which makes it feel rather satisfying to play, on top of the high-level streams making it great for competitive play, setting it up nicely for the Loved section.